Scalable framework for quantum transport across large physical networks: Non-Markovian intermediate scale dynamics of large networks

 In Fig.~\ref{fig:SpiralDyn}(e), we perform a similar analysis while increasing the temperature of the environment.
 Again, we observe a pronounced transition at a critical temperature $T_C \approx 600\,\text{K}$, to the fully delocalised state.
 The growth in the coherence length can be understood as due to the chain having a detuning along its length; higher temperatures enable more of the length of the chain to become thermally accessible, though this still represents a minimum after the transition, as shown by the black dotted line.

 Another intriguing feature is associated with the standard deviation of the variational parameters $\alpha_n$.
 In both the temperature and coupling scaling cases, the standard deviation is not monotonic across the parameter regime and reaches a maximum roughly in the centre of the range.
-Reaching a maximum value indicates that the spread of $\alpha_n$s is highest or that there are more distinct $\alpha_n$s, and thus more distinct ${R}_n$ energy shifts to each site.
+Reaching a maximum value indicates that the spread of $\alpha_n$s is highest or that there are more distinct $\alpha_n$s, and thus more distinct ${R}_n$ energy shifts at each site.
 This breaks the site degeneracy, introducing local energy barriers.
 Such energy barriers have been shown to enhance energy transport in similar systems~\cite{Dubi2020,Coates2023}.
-This effect will be explored in future publications.
+A full exploration of the intriguing features uncovered for this helix is left for future work.